anshi06/Eatbite/README.md

 ## Usage

 ### Authentication
-* Login and Register: Users can register for an account as either a customer or a restaurant owner.
+* **Login and Register**: Users can register for an account as either a customer or a restaurant owner.
 Registered users can log in to access the full features of the application.

 ### Customer Features
 * **Restaurant Listing**: Browse through a variety of restaurants and their menus.